 The power of a motor is quoted in Watts (W).
 In general, the higher the ‘W’, the more powerful the bike will feel, but the less range you will get for a given battery capacity i.e. big motors use more juice.
 However, as discussed below, the style of the motor can affect the actual power output for a motor.
-In other words, not all 350W motors are not created equal!
+In other words, not all 350W motors are created equal!
 Also, there is a difference between peak power and the rated power, for example, a motor rated at 350W can have a peak power of almost double that.
 Most manufacturers quote the rated power.

 There are two main styles of motors used on electric bikes: the mid-drive (usually mounted around the front chain rings); and hub motors (either front or rear) such as what you’ll find on a Pedego Electric Bike.
 The mid-drive motors typically apply force to the chain rings or chain.
 Hub motors apply force to the front or rear axle and are by far the most common style of motor.
 Hub motors can be ‘direct-drive’ (where the motor rotates at the same speed as the axle) or ‘geared’ (where internal planetary gears allow the motor to spin at a different speed to the axle).
 Hub motors can also be brushed or brushless.
 Most hub motors have an internal free-wheel so the motor doesn’t cause drag on the wheel when it is at rest.
 Confused yet?

 We go into great detail in our article, “Hub Motors versus Mid-Drive Motors” but some comments and considerations about motors are as follows: